-Dry Drunk Syndrome: When Stopping Substance Use Isn’t Enough
+Dry Drunk Syndrome: When Stopping Alcohol isn’t Enough

 When it comes to addiction, many people believe that the problem is the substance use.
 They think that when substance use ends, the problem goes away.
 Unfortunately, this line of thinking can easily cause someone to experience “dry drunk syndrome.”

 Read on to learn about what dry drunk syndrome is.
 Discover the signs that you may be “white-knuckling” your way through your own recovery.
 Finally, learn how to overcome this stage to experience lasting recovery.